-Health Education England (HEE) defines advanced practice as a defined level of practice within clinical professions such as nursing, pharmacy, paramedics and occupational therapy.
+NHS England defines advanced practice as a defined level of practice within clinical professions such as nursing, pharmacy, paramedics and occupational therapy.
 This level of practice is designed to transform and modernise pathways of care, enabling the safe and effective sharing of skills across traditional professional boundaries.

 Resources for Advanced Practitioners (APs)

 NHS England have developed a range of resources including a Multi-professional framework for advanced practice in England which can be helpful to understand how the role works.

 You can also use the Advanced Practice Toolkit which contains information and resources suitable for both employers, commissioners and clinicians.